-- 9 (Advanced Configuration Mode only) After you enter information on the Options tab and Stripe Groups tab, click Finish.
-Any configuration errors are listed at the top of the screen.
-You should correct these errors as soon as possible. - 10 Click Apply to save your changes and create the file system. - 11 When a message informs you that the file system was successfully created, click OK.
+- 1 When you are finished entering Advanced Parameter and Stripe Group/Disk Management information for the manually configured file system, click Apply to save your changes and create the file system. - 2 When a message informs you that the file system was successfully created, click OK.